lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Life

 - 2023 May.
 I graduated from the McKelvey School of Engineering at Washington University in St. Louis with a Master of Engineering in Computer Science and Engineering degree.
-Degree date: May 10, Commencement date: May 15.
 - 2023 April.
 I successfully defended my Master of Engineering degree project.
 [Accurate and General Hardware Performance Counting](/files/hpc.pdf "Master's Project Writeup").
 - 2022 October.
 I join the [Computer Security and Privacy Lab](https://cybersecurity.seas.wustl.edu/members.html "CSPL Members") as a master's student under Professor Ning Zhang.
 - 2022 May.
 I graduated with a Bachelor of Arts degree in Biology.